Yadnesh-Ranshevare/DSA/HashMap/Readme.md

 ```

 ### Solution Using ArrayList
-**we can use same algorithm as HashSet to solve this problem using ArrayList the only difference is before adding we need to check is element exist in that ans ArrayList or not with the help of `.contains` method**
+**we can use same algorithm as HashSet to solve this problem using ArrayList the only difference is, before adding element(within the step 2) we need to check whether the element exist in that ans ArrayList or not with the help of `.contains` method**

 `.contains():` returns true if element exist inside the arrayList
 ```java